junkurihara/modoh-server/README.md

 ## Using Opentelemetry for Observability

 `modoh-server` provides the functionality to monitor traces and metrics for DevOps with [Opentelemetry](https://opentelemetry.io/).
 Namely, `modoh-server` can send traces and metrics to an [`opentelemetry-collector`](https://github.com/open-telemetry/opentelemetry-collector) endpoint via gRPC.

+To enable the observability options, start `modoh-server` with `--otel-trace` for traces and `--otel-metrics` for metrics.
+By default, the gRPC endpoint of `opentelemetry-collector` is `http://localhost:4317`, which can be overridden with `--otel-endpoint <ENDPOINT_URL>` option.

 ## License